-- Gradual changes for variable speed makes it easy to cope up with.
+- Gradual changes for variable speed make it easy to cope with.

 - This polisher boasts a powerful motor.
 As a result, you don’t have to push the front of the tool onto the car body.
 This certainly keeps the car paint safe from burning.

 - A safety support edge prevents it from sliding.

 - It works fast and lets you save time.